-Registration fees are payable in person at the Student Cashiers Office, by phone, or by mail to University of Louisiana at Lafayette, P. O. Box 44444, Lafayette, LA 70504-4444.
+Registration fees are payable online via ULink.
 The University reserves the right to change any of its fees and charges without prior notice.
-Fees for a given academic term are posted on the University's web site.
+Fees for a given academic term are posted on the Bursar's web site.

-Each semester or session the University will establish a deadline date for payment of tuition and fees for pre-registered classes.
-This deadline will be published in the semester or session Schedule of Classes.
-If tuition and fees are not paid for pre-registered classes by the deadline, then the student's class schedule will be dropped.
-These students will not be held liable for the payment of pre-registered classes.
+Each semester/session the University will establish a deadline date for payment of tuition and fees.
+This deadline will be published in the semester of session Schedule of Classes.
+If tuition and fees are not paid by the published deadline, either the student's class schedule will be dropped or the student will be assessed a late payment fee or both.
+Please see the Schedule of Classes for the semester/session in question for details.
+If the student's class schedule is dropped for non-payment of tuition and fees, the student will not be held liable for the payment of tuition and fees.